sbadredd/semantic-pascal-part/README.md

 # Semantic Pascal-Part Feature Generation

 The Semantic Pascal-Part Feature Generation code generates feature vectors for each bounding box in the [Semantic PASCAL-Part](https://github.com/ivanDonadello/semantic-PASCAL-Part) neuro-symbolic dataset.
-These feature vectors are the result of the Region of Interest embedding by the FasterRCNN architecture as described in [Ren et al., 2017](https://arxiv.org/abs/1506.01497).
+These feature vectors are the result of the Region of Interest embedding by a FasterRCNN architecture.

 ## Task Description
 Semantic Pascal-Part is introduced by [Donadello et al., 2017](https://arxiv.org/abs/1705.08968) for a classification task that involves training two neural models.
 The first model predicts the type of an object within a bounding box `x`, using a multi-class, single-label classifier.
 This model allows us to answer questions such as `isbottle(x)`, `iscap(x)`, etc. The second model is a binary relation predictor that can determine if one bounding box `x` is a part of another bounding box `y`, using the `ispartof(x,y)` predicate.